System of units of measurement: History

 In the metric system and other recent systems, underlying relationships between quantities, as expressed by formulae of physics such as Newton's laws of motion, is used to select a small number of base quantities for which a unit is defined for each, from which all other units may be derived.
-Secondary units (multiples and submultiples) are derived from these base and derived units by multiplying by powers of ten, so for example where the unit of length is the metre; a distance of 1 m is 1,000 millimetres, or 0.001 kilometres.
+Secondary units (multiples and submultiples) are derived from these base and derived units by multiplying by powers of ten.
+For example, where the unit of length is the metre; a distance of 1 metre is 1,000 millimetres, or 0.001 kilometres.

 Current practice

-Metrication is complete or nearly complete in almost all countries.
-US customary units are heavily used in the United States and to some degree in Liberia.
-Traditional Burmese units of measurement are used in Burma.
-U.S. units are used in limited contexts in Canada due to the large volume of trade; there is also considerable use of imperial weights and measures, despite de jure Canadian conversion to metric.
+Metrication is complete or nearly complete in most countries.

+However, US customary units remain heavily used in the United States and to some degree in Liberia.
+Traditional Burmese units of measurement are used in Burma, with partial transition to the metric system.
+U.S. units are used in limited contexts in Canada due to the large volume of trade with the U.S. There is also considerable use of imperial weights and measures, despite de jure Canadian conversion to metric.

-A number of other jurisdictions have laws mandating or permitting other systems of measurement in some or all contexts, such as the United Kingdom – whose road signage legislation, for instance, only allows distance signs displaying imperial units (miles or yards) – or Hong Kong.
+A number of other jurisdictions have laws mandating or permitting other systems of measurement in some or all contexts, such as the United Kingdom whose road signage legislation, for instance, only allows distance signs displaying imperial units (miles or yards) or Hong Kong.

-Metric units are virtually always used in science, frequently in the military, and partially in industry in the United States, but customary units are primarily used in households.
+In the United States, metric units are virtually always used in science, frequently in the military, and partially in industry.
+U.S. customary units are primarily used in U.S. households.
 At retail stores, the litre (spelled 'liter' in the U.S.) is a commonly used unit for volume, especially on bottles of beverages, and milligrams, rather than grains, are used for medications.

-Some other non-SI units are still in international use, such as nautical miles and knots in aviation and shipping.
+Some other non-SI units are still in international use, such as nautical miles and knots in aviation and shipping, and feet for aircraft altitude.